-Add support for add-in commands for Outlook Mobile
+Add support for add-in commands in Outlook on mobile devices

-Using add-in commands in Outlook Mobile allows your users to access the same functionality (with some limitations) that they already have in Outlook on the web, Windows, and Mac.
-Adding support for Outlook Mobile requires updating the add-in manifest and possibly changing your code for mobile scenarios.
+Using add-in commands in Outlook on mobile devices allows your users to access the same functionality (with some limitations) that they already have in Outlook on the web, on Windows, and on Mac.
+Adding support for Outlook mobile requires updating the add-in manifest and possibly changing your code for mobile scenarios.

-Add-ins using the Unified Microsoft 365 manifest (preview) aren't currently supported on mobile devices.
+Add-ins using the Unified manifest for Microsoft 365 (preview) aren't currently supported on mobile devices.

 <VersionOverrides xmlns="http://schemas.microsoft.com/office/mailappversionoverrides/1.1" xsi:type="VersionOverridesV1_1"> ... <MobileFormFactor> <FunctionFile resid="residUILessFunctionFileUrl" /> <ExtensionPoint xsi:type="MobileMessageReadCommandSurface"> <Group id="mobileMsgRead"> <Label resid="groupLabel" /> <Control xsi:type="MobileButton" id="TaskPaneBtn"> <Label resid="residTaskPaneButtonName" /> <Icon xsi:type="bt:MobileIconList"> <bt:Image size="25" scale="1" resid="tp0icon" /> <bt:Image size="25" scale="2" resid="tp0icon" /> <bt:Image size="25" scale="3" resid="tp0icon" /> <bt:Image size="32" scale="1" resid="tp0icon" /> <bt:Image size="32" scale="2" resid="tp0icon" /> <bt:Image size="32" scale="3" resid="tp0icon" /> <bt:Image size="48" scale="1" resid="tp0icon" /> <bt:Image size="48" scale="2" resid="tp0icon" /> <bt:Image size="48" scale="3" resid="tp0icon" /> </Icon> <Action xsi:type="ShowTaskpane"> <SourceLocation resid="residTaskpaneUrl" /> </Action> </Control> </Group> </ExtensionPoint> </MobileFormFactor> ... </VersionOverrides>